drogers98/rises/README.md

 >"Yes," I said.
 "Isn't it pretty to think so?"

 What an end.
 Not shocking, or even touching really, but real.
 Memories, I suppose, are what we make them.
 Truth and memories are not always the same.
+I know that now.

 I finish adjusting my poles, and don my gloves.
 As I cross the parking lot, another headlamp emerges from a Subaru.
 I nod.
 No need for words this early, they too know the dance.
 Maybe I'll see them on the trail.
 Maybe I wont.
 I stare at the stars above Jackson.
 I cross the road to the bootpack.
 My mind wanders.